NikhilSamuel/WebApp-Authentication--Different-Levels/README.md

 Salting- Added salt using bcrypt js to make website more secure - bcrypt works using different rounds of hashing conventionally known as salt rounds.
 Combination of chars added to the already generated hash and undergoes hashing to generate a new hash.

-Cookies & Sessions - Use Passport js
+Cookies & Sessions - Using Passport js for authentication and to save user sessions.